chingu-voyages/v49-tier3-team-27/README.md

-**Project Name:**- *Nestring App*
+**Project Name:**- *Nest-Ring App*

 **Overview**

 Our vision is to build a platform that can help people within the region of Nairobi to order meals from their favorite hotel without having to visit the hotel.
-Nestring is a food app for users who cannot visit Nestring hotels or users who prefer Nestring food.
+Nest-Ring is a food app for users who cannot visit Nest-Ring hotels or users who prefer Nest-Ring food.

 **Mission:**
-To be able to serve Nestring clients all over Africa with a single platform.
+To be able to serve Nest-Ring clients all over Africa with a single platform.

 **Link for the app:** https://nest-ring-app.vercel.app/order-meal